Dagadusheth Halwai Ganapati Temple: Temple

-Shri Datta Mandir placed in Budhwar Peth, Pune was their residential Building.
-Dagduseth's grandson govindseth was also famous for his kindness and generosity.
-In Pune, govind halwai chowk is famous by his name.

 He later established the Halwai Ganapati Trust.
 Bal Gangadhar Tilak, during the British Raj, gave a public form to the Ganesh festival celebrations as a way of getting around an order that barred public meetings.

+Shri Datta Mandir in Budhwar Peth, Pune was the residence of the Halwai family.
+In Pune, Govind Halwai has a chowk (square) named after him.

+A replica of the temple was built in Phuket, Thailand.